 12. Novak Djokovic – Roger Federer, 2014 Wimbledon Final

 - Novak Djokovic Won: 6-7 (7), 6-4, 7-6 (4), 5-7, 6-4

 After a dominating stretch that started in 2011, Djokovic fell off a bit and wasn’t winning majors.
 He picked up a couple of titles at the Australian Open, but he wasn’t getting the results he was looking for at other Grand Slam events.
 He was able to turn the corner and kickstart a pretty impressive run in 2014 by beating Roger Federer in five sets in the final.

-The match feature two tiebreaks, including one of the most impressive first sets in Grand Slam tennis history.
+The match featured two tiebreaks, including one of the most impressive first sets in Grand Slam tennis history.
 All players knew how important it was to jump out to an early start, and Federer found a way to claw out of a tiebreak victory 9-7.

 Unfortunately, that was about the last time Federer came close to watching the match.
-Djokovic was able to win all the other important points, ultimately picking up breaks in the fourth and fifth set to win his second Wimbledon title of his career.
+Djokovic was able to win all the other important points, ultimately picking up breaks in the fourth and fifth set to win the second Wimbledon title of his career.